paialex/team-health/docs/analysis.md

 - **Buttons**: Use Button components for user interactions, such as filtering and sorting options.
 - **App Bar and Navigation Drawer**: Use these components to provide a consistent and intuitive navigation experience.

+## Implementation of Proposed Visualizations

+The proposed visualizations have been implemented using Chart.js and integrated into the HTML structure with a Material UI-inspired design.
+The visualizations include:

+### Line Charts

+- **Quality_Rating_mean**: Displays the trend of quality ratings over time.
+- **Workload_Rating_mean**: Displays the trend of workload ratings over time.
+- **Energy_Rating_mean**: Displays the trend of energy ratings over time.
+- **Colleagues_Rating_mean**: Displays the trend of colleagues ratings over time.
+- **Sprint_Rating_mean**: Displays the trend of sprint ratings over time.

+### Bar Graphs

+- **Participants_Count**: Displays the number of participants in each sprint.
+- **Points_Engaged**: Displays the points engaged in each sprint.
+- **Points_Delivered**: Displays the points delivered in each sprint.

+### Heat Maps

+- **Quality_Rating_mean vs. Workload_Rating_mean**: Displays the relationship between quality and workload ratings.
+- **Energy_Rating_mean vs. Sprint_Rating_mean**: Displays the relationship between energy and sprint ratings.

+### Interactive Features

+- **Filtering**: Users can filter data by year, quarter, and specific sprints.
+- **Sorting**: Users can sort sprints based on different metrics such as quality rating, workload rating, and sprint rating.
+- **Hover Effects**: Hover effects display detailed information about each data point in the visualizations.

+### Optimization

+- The visualizations have been optimized for readability and performance, ensuring smooth rendering.
+- The visualizations are responsive and interactive, providing a seamless user experience across different devices.